cgis-empower/empower-physiological-data/README.md

 ## How to use this dataset

-The records available in the dataset are in CSV format, each file being archived as a ZIP for compliance with GitHub maximum file size limit
+The files included in the dataset are in CSV format, each of them being archived as a ZIP for compliance with GitHub maximum file size limit.

 The structure of the files has been presented above.
-After download and decompression, you can process the CSV files with any programming language (Python, .NET, etc.), or even with Excel (only files with less than 100.000 records) to compute Heart Rate Variability related indices or to process movement amplitude.
+After download and decompression, you can process the CSV files with any programming language (Python, .NET, etc.), or even with Excel or similar applications (only files with less than 100.000 records) to compute Heart Rate Variability related indices or to process movement amplitude.

 Based on the available identifiers, data will provide at least information on activity vs rest physiological response.